How long do boilers last?

 - Use a reliable engineer

-It goes without saying that you must use a Gas Safe engineer.
-This means they are legally qualified to work with gas appliances and will be able to install efficiently.
-If you don’t do this and the engineer you choose damages your heating system, it could lead to hefty repair bills and even further consequences if it isn’t installed correctly.
+It goes without saying that you must use a Gas Safe engineer when it comes to looking after your boiler.
+This accreditation means that they are legally qualified to work on gas appliances and will be able to ensure that your appliance is running safely and efficiently.